wxie2017/wxie2017.github.io/pages/speech/review_my_first_pathways.md

 # A pleasant surprise

 "Ding, Ding"
-My mobilephone rang.
+My mobile phone rang.
 I checked the number - an unknown number from Suzhou.

 Dear audience, what would you do if you see an unknown incoming number?